US STOCKS-Wall St recedes from record levels in broad decline

 The speed and scale of the rally could push traders to take profits, and volatility could be amplified with many market participants out for the holiday, which depresses volume.
 The stock market will be closed on Thursday for the New Year's holiday.

 "I still like equities, but we're at a point where valuations are no longer really cheap.
-I don't see much that looks inexpensive," said James Liu, global market strategist for JPMorgan Funds in Chicago.
+I don't see much that looks inexpensive, but with the volume so low, it's hard to know how much we should read into specific moves," said James Liu, global market strategist for JPMorgan Funds in Chicago.

-Liu said that investors would typically buy defensive sectors in an environment like the current one, "but those are actually the most expensive.
-The standard playbook has been turned on its head."
-He added that he preferred cyclical sectors in 2015.
+A reading of consumer confidence rose to 92.6 in December from a revised 91 in November.
+Analysts were expecting a reading of 93.

-In the latest economic data, consumer confidence rose slightly less than expected in December, while U.S. single-family home price appreciation slowed less than forecast in October.
+U.S. single-family home price appreciation slowed less than forecast in October, as there were hints of some re-acceleration in some cities by year-end, according to the S&P/Case Shiller composite index of 20 metropolitan areas.

-NeuroDerm Ltd soared 60 percent to $9.88 on heavy volume after it said data from a mid-stage study suggested that a higher dose of its Parkinson's drug could provide an alternative to treatments that require surgery.
+NeuroDerm Ltd was one of the most actively-traded Nasdaq stocks, surging 50 percent to $9.27 after it said data from a mid-stage study suggested that a higher dose of its Parkinson's drug could provide an alternative to treatments that require surgery.

+Crude oil rose 0.7 percent, recovering slightly from losses of about 2 percent in each of the three previous sessions.
+While the recent decline has been viewed as positive for consumers given lower gas prices, it has sharply pressured the energy sector, the worst-performing S&P industry group of the year.

 Civeo Corp, which provides temporary housing for oilfield workers and miners, said late Monday it slashed its workforce and forecast revenue could fall by one-third as slumping crude prices force oil producers to cut costs.
-The stock plunged 51 percent to $4.07 on volume of about 27.4 million shares, making for the most active day in its history.
+Shares plunged 43 percent to $4.69 on volume of about 9.9 million shares, many times its 50-day average of fewer than 2 million.

 S&P 500, NASDAQ COMPOSITE POST WEEKLY LOSSES, CAP SIX-WEEK STREAK OF GAINS